Huron-Manistee National Forest Christmas Tree Permit

 All stumps must be cut within 6 inches of the ground.

-The maximum height of trees allowed for cutting is 20 feet.
+The maximum height of trees allowed for cutting is 20 feet and maximum diameter is 6 inches.

 Take the whole tree.
 Do not remove the top of the tree; cut down the entire tree.